2024 Design Awards

 After Step 5, the entry form is complete.
-Press the 'Save' button to return to 'My Entries' dashboard to submit a new entry, copy an existing entry to a new category, or submit payment.
+Press the "Save" button to return to the "My Entries" dashboard to submit a new entry, copy an existing entry to a new category, or submit payment.

 IMPORTANT: A submitted entry is not final and entered in the competition until it's paid for.
-Entries may be edited until paid for.
+Entries may be edited until paid.
 Once payment has been processed, it is final and cannot be modified.

 Payment & Refunds